What Are Pulse Surveys?

 10. Suggestions for improvements: If we’ve missed anything, do you have any suggestions for things we can do to improve and make this company a better place to work?

-The goal of any pulse survey is to quickly collect important feedback from employees based on their view of a particular topic or issue.
+The goal of any pulse check survey is to quickly collect important feedback from employees based on their view of a particular topic or issue.
 Managers shouldn’t try to fit too much into a single survey since they might start to resemble longer-format, annual surveys.
 Instead, they should consider rolling them out more frequently to keep them short and highly focused and to encourage higher participation from employees.

 How Are Pulse Surveys Delivered?